-10 Ideas for Authentic Church Events and How to Promote Them with Integrity
+10 Authentic Church Event Ideas & How to Promote Them

 Marketing and promotion in the church sector walk a fine line between authenticity and making much of ourselves.
 As you consider planning a new event at your church, it’s important to ask yourself some honest questions:

 - What should marketing look like in the life of our church?

 - How do we promote events while remaining true to our mission?

 - Does this event pursue true heart change and encourage growth, or is it just about filling seats?

 As a pastor or ministry leader in your church, planning authentic events that encourage genuine fellowship can, at times, feel like a challenge.
 You must always ask yourself the difficult question of whether your motives for hosting any gathering are in line with your church’s mission or whether it’s simply about numbers.

 Once you’ve answered the motivation question, the different pieces of planning an event can naturally (and authentically!) flow from there.
 Spending time on the front end ensures that the event itself is cohesive and relevant, and helps put into perspective the real responsibility you have as a leader to see that the entire event fits in with your church’s mission and character.

 Event planning and execution is not for the faint of heart – it’s a lot of work!
 The life of a pastor or ministry leader is far from boring, so we’ve put together a list of 10 authentic church event ideas and universally simple marketing tools for you to consider as you seek to connect with your community and congregation.

 1. Host a Conference